netboxlabs/netbox-branching/docs/configuration.md

 Default: None

-The maximum number of branches that can be provisioned simultaneously.
-This includes merged branches that have not been deleted.
+The maximum number of branches that can exist simultaneously, including merged branches that have not been deleted.
+It may be desirable to limit the total number of provisioned branches to safeguard against excessive database size.

 ---